-11 The lands near to the main road have a high price than the lands away from it, since some of the farmers may build a residential building on their lands and the presence of the towers will prevent them from that, therefore, they need a high compensation value.
+&lt;sup>8 The lands near to the main road have a high price than the lands away from it, since some of the farmers may build a residential building on their lands and the presence of the towers will prevent them from that, therefore, they need a high compensation value.

-9The crops and trees prices are presented in table 8.1
+&lt;sup>6The crops and trees prices are presented in table 8.1

-10 The area of affected lands is presented in table 2.1
+&lt;sup>7 The area of affected lands is presented in table 2.1

-- 1- The project manager prepares an estimated budget for the whole project activities, including compensations, this budget is passed on to the Financial Department at EETC in order to make the payment.
-(After the finalization of bidding procedures) - 2- The Determination Committee of the EETC approves the budget prior to the construction activites (at least five months) - 3- The Financial department requests a certain amount of money based on priliminary estimates provided by project engineers. (at least four months before the construction) - 4- The compensation value will be transferred to the EETC financial department (at least three months before the construction) - 5- The Compensation Committee begin the census surveyand calculate the needed compensations accordingly.
-They send the inventory lists, supported by the ID of the owner/tenants and his ownership or tenancy status, to the Determination Committee which is reponsible for approving the inventory.
-Thereafter they request the Financial Department to prepare the cheques. (at least one month before the construction) - 6- The financial department prepares the chequesin advance, at least two weeks before paying the compensation - 7- The entire amount of compensation should be paid to the owners/tenants prior to the construction.
+- 5- The Compensation Committee begin the census surveyand calculate the needed compensations accordingly.
+They send the inventory lists, supported by the ID of the owner and his ownership or tenancy status, to the Determination Committee which is reponsible for approving the inventory.
+Thereafter they request the Financial Department to prepare the cheques. (at least one month before the construction) - 6- The financial department prepares the chequesin advance, at least two weeks before paying the compensation - 7- The entire amount of compensation should be paid to the owners prior to the construction.